Carer stress - What it is and how to cope13 September, 2021

 Caring for the carer – how to get help

 “When you are a carer running on low batteries you don't have the energy to source support for yourself.
 All your energy goes into caring.”
 Carers NSW 2018 Carer Survey respondent

 If you or your family member is an Amana Living home care client, contact your client service manager to talk about what supports we can put in place to help tackle carer stress.
 As a start, your client service manager can talk to you about the respite options available and can put you in touch with our day club coordinators to get your family member into a centre.

 Your client service manager can also talk to you about other supports that might be available to make your life easier while caring for your loved one.
 This might include aids and medical devices that could reduce the physical strain of caring.

 If you’re not yet an Amana Living client, we can still help!
-Our home care team is well versed in all things aged care and are able to work with you to access the services you need.
+Our home care team is well-versed in all things aged care and is able to work with you to access the services you need.
 Contact our friendly customer care team on 1300 26 26 26.

 Finally, The Carer Gateway is another good resource.
-They may be able to provide financial help, helping you to access carer payments and contributing towards respite, as well as provide counselling and other supports like training and education.
+They may be able to provide financial help, guidance on accessing carer payments and contributing towards respite, as well as provide counselling and other supports like training and education.

-Ultimately, investing in yourself will help keep your family member safe, happy and well, reduce their chance of them going to hospital and living at home for longer.
+Ultimately, investing in yourself will help keep your family member safe, happy and well, reducing their chance of them going to hospital and living at home for longer.

 Links to Amana Living's respite services: